IQDOIZOQIDSUQHSWB/AZURELATCH-FILES/README.md

 FUCK BOSS STUDIO, THEY DONT PAY THEIR DEVELOPERS

-pass it, pass it 2 are the actual game rbxl files.
+pass it, pass it 2 are the actual game rbxl files
 ## SPREAD THE WORD